-Yesterday I had a visit from some favorite friends – Stacey, Mabel and Freddie.
+Yesterday I had a visit from some favorite friends – Stacey, Mabel, and Freddie.
 We just laid around not doing much of anything.
 Like old times.
 We live across the river from each other now – not just around the block.
 We’re not far, but it’s different – a little sad – and maybe that’s where the melancholy came from.
 I just wasn’t sure.

 Instead of turning on my computer or the tv to numb and bury the uncomfortable feeling, I hopped on my bike and went for a bike ride.
 You know, those feelings of melancholy, anger, shame, guilt, grief, or whatever they may be, don’t just go away if we push them aside.
 They literally find a place to hide out in our body, and unexpressed, inevitably lead to disease.

-I’ve witnessed this happening in my own life and after years of studying Ayurveda and energy medicine, I’ve learned that the only way to get them out of the body is to face them head on.
+I’ve witnessed this happening in my own life and after years of studying Ayurveda and energy medicine, I’ve learned that the only way to get them out of the body is to face them head-on.
 For some people, journaling does that best.

 When I ride my bike (another great release) and approach the water, I almost immediately feel a change.
-Often tears come, I feel my breath begin to deepen and my heart relax from the heaviness of the stuck emotional energy.
+Often tears come, I feel my breath begin to deepen and my heart relaxes from the heaviness of the stuck emotional energy.

-Today, as I rounded the bend on the boardwalk to head home, I came upon five willow trees lining the path.
+Today, as I rounded the bend on the boardwalk to head home, I came upon five Willow trees lining the path.
 I put on my brakes and hopped off my bike.
-“Oh glorious willow trees on the Jersey City side of the river – I found you!”
+“Oh, glorious Willow trees on the Jersey City side of the river – I found you!”
 They aren’t as mature as the ones on the NYC side, but big enough to envelop me with their shade.

 They inspired some of my very first drawings.
 I didn’t pay so much attention to them during my busy years, but my heart would often skip a beat as a memory was jogged when I saw one in passing.

 I can’t put it down.
 The author talks about the healing we can receive from the spirit of the plant, without using or eating from it, simply by being in its presence.

 Plants that grow where you live or lived are the ones that seem to offer the most effective healing.
-It was no accident that these willows stopped me in my tracks this morning.
+It was no accident that these Willows stopped me in my tracks this morning.
 Pay attention to plants and animals for which you feel a deep bond.

 I laid on the ledge under the trees, wishing I could be directly on the Earth, but grateful to be able to rest my head under their branches.
 Then I got quiet.
 The breeze was blowing and the gentle fronds seemed to be brushing away my melancholy.

 To me, it looks like millions of little amoeba darting around.
 When the sun is out you can sometimes see them in a rainbow of colors.

 Warning: You can lose track of time very easily lying under a tree.
 Trees are powerful, living gifts to us that we so often take for granted.
-We need them more than they need us, that’s for sure.